javsort/Linkaster/docs/delivery_1.md

 The system should guarantee high availability (99.9% uptime) to ensure access at all times, except during scheduled maintenance periods.
 Usability:
 The system shall uphold its design to Nielsen?s 10 Usability Heuristics for User Interface Design to ensure a user-friendly design.
 Constraints
-Javier
-Specify the relevant constraints such as GDPR compliance specific to data security and privacy Programming Language:
+Programming Language:
 The system?s back-end shall be supported by:
 Java JDK 21: for the overall back-end structure, this helps ensure proper segregation between services and their proper interaction.
 Furthermore, utilizing an Object Oriented design facilitates the management of different features such as user-authentication, role-based access, and more.